AI Glossary

 Chief Automation Officer (CAO)

 A high-level executive who leads a company's automation and AI strategy.
 They are responsible for driving digital transformation across the organization and ensuring these technologies align with business goals.
-Learn more.

 Classification

 A type of machine learning task where the goal is to assign input data to specific categories or classes.
 For example, classifying emails as spam or not spam.
+Classification models learn from labeled data to make predictions.

 Cloud Computing